After realising she was never going to make it as an international show jumper (she didn’t have a horse)

 It took quite a long time to become a journalist as she faffed about at the University of Hull studying two ‘ologys’ and working on the student newspaper.
 After graduating in the ‘ologys’ she did an NCTJ course in journalism and then went to work, properly, in newspapers.

 She did this on and off for quite a few years and then went off at a tangent and learned how to teach yoga.
-But she just couldn’t stop writing and eventually she wrote a book for grown ups about a woman (who liked to fly) and a story about Belted Galloways (who like to stay on the ground).
+But she just couldn’t stop writing and eventually she wrote books for grown ups and children.

 Jayne is now listed with the Scottish Book Trust Live Literature Funding database.
 Find her details here